 Christmas Sugar Cookies

-Cut out in Christmas shapes, and either sprinkled with sugar before baking or iced afterwards, these flaky sugar cookies are a Christmas classic.
+Cut out in Christmas shapes, and either sprinkled with sugar before baking or iced afterwards, these flaky sugar cookies are one of my favourite Christmas recipes.
 Plate after plate of these sweet treats were laid on the buffet table at our extended family Christmas dinners.
 Back then they were my favourite part of the meal.

 Here in the UK there is more emphasis on heavy desserts at Christmas; Christmas pudding, fruit cake and mincemeat pies.
 However my absolute favourite things to make at Christmastime are the cookies like these as well as the squares and bar cookies I remember from when I was a kid.